emyus/PDE/DEvito/README.md

-# PDE
+# PDE/Devito
-Numerical computation of one-dimensional diffusion and wave equation in Python
+Numerical computation of one-dimensional diffusion and wave equation using Devito